The Followers of Men, or of Christ

-God told Samuel what would happen when men put other men between themselves and God.
+God told Samuel what would happen when men put other men between themselves and Him.

 And you shall cry out in that day because of YOUR KING which you shall have chosen you; and the LORD will not hear you in that day” -1 Samuel 8:18

-The church system of today is no different.
+The counterfeit antichrist church system of today is no different.
 They are more comfortable following man and his government instead of God’s.
 This is idolatry.

-When people start following man instead of God, they set up idols in their hearts.
-Jesus and the Apostles were not in the mentality of “follow,” but that of walking with, or accompanying them.
+When people start following man instead of God through Christ, they set up idols in their hearts.
+Christ and the apostles were not in the mentality of follow as carnal man defines it, but that of walking with or accompanying.

-The leaders of “Churchianity” will be shamed for encouraging carnal behaviors by allowing people to be respecters of men.
-They boast about their growth, numbers and what they are doing for the accolades of men in the agenda of their man-made organizations.
-Their marketing tactic are, “Look at us and all the great things we are doing in our name, come join us!”
-All you got to do is ask, “Who is your leader?” to one of their automatons and you will get some mere man’s name.
+The leaders in the modern church system will be shamed for encouraging carnal behaviours by allowing people to be respecters of men and their ministries.
+They boast about their growth, numbers and what they are doing all for the accolades of men to bring in the monetary.
+Their marketing tactic are, 'Look at us and all the great things we are doing in our name; come join us!'

 And whoever does not take his cross and FOLLOW (akolouthei) AFTER (opiso) me is not worthy of me. – Matthew 10:38

-Stop following men, the only ONE we are to follow is Jesus Christ.
+Stop following men, the only one we are to follow is Christ.